What you can expect from the Sustainable Supply Chain Article

 The foremost challenge an organization faces while building a sustainable supply chain is collecting data.
 An organization must identify the green data and coordinate its collection with various partners and stakeholders across the supply chain network.
 To enable this, all conventional data elements can have sustainable data elements corresponding to them.
 For example:

-With a massive spread of COVID-19, businesses are struggling with enhancing their supply chain sustainability.
+With the massive spread of COVID-19, businesses are struggling with enhancing their supply chain sustainability.
 Speak to our experts to know more.

 Step 2: Optimize